The E3S Research Mission

 - Current or conductance density (for miniaturization): 1 milli-Siemens/micrometer; i.e. a 1-micrometer device should conduct at ~1 kilo-Ohm in the ON-state.

-These goals and objectives are pursued in four distinct, but interrelated research themes: Nanoelectronics (solid-state millivolt switching), Nanomechanics (zero-leakage switching), Nanophotonics (few-photon optical communication), and Nanomagnetics (low-energy fast magnetic switching).
-Overarching these four research themes is Systems Integration, which checks that the component research outcomes and new scientific device concepts of the Center will actually lead to new energy-efficient system architectures, enabling future ultra-low power information technologies.
+These goals and objectives were pursued in four distinct, but interrelated research themes: Nanoelectronics (solid-state millivolt switching), nanomechanics (zero-leakage switching), nanophotonics (few-photon optical communication), and nanomagnetics (low-energy fast magnetic switching).
+Overarching these four research themes was systems integration, which checked that the component research outcomes and new scientific device concepts of the Center will actually lead to new energy-efficient system architectures, enabling future ultra-low power information technologies.